-You may have heard of different types of interest rates when it comes to mortgages such as fixed rate and variable rate.
-As the name suggests, fixed rate mortgages mean the interest rate you pay during the length of your deal is fixed at a set amount.
+You may have heard of different types of interest rates regarding mortgages such as fixed rate and variable rate.
+As the name suggests, fixed rate mortgages mean the interest rate you pay during your deal is fixed at a set amount.
 Typically, fixed rate deals last between two to five years.
-With variable rate, interest rate can change at any time.
+With variable rate, the interest rate can change at any time.

-Variable rate mortgage is a type of product where the interest rates can fluctuate up or down and this means your monthly repayment amounts could change to reflect this.
-This is how variable rate differs from fixed rate, as with fixed rate your monthly repayments are constant and stay the same month on month for the length of your deal.
+Variable rate mortgage is a type of product where the interest rates can fluctuate up or down, which means your monthly repayment amounts could change to reflect this.
+This is how the variable rate differs from fixed rate mortgage; as with fixed rate, your monthly repayments are constant and stay the same month on month for the length of your deal.

 There are three different types of variable rate mortgages called standard variable, tracker mortgage and discount mortgage.

 Standard variable rateThe interest rate charged by the lender that can vary over t...
 (SVR) is said to move in line with the Bank of England’s base rate, but this is not always the case and will largely depend on the mortgage lender.
 Typically, the standard variable rate is the interest rate that follows once a mortgage deal, such as a fixed rate, comes to an end.
 It is a good idea to shop around two to three months before your existing deal comes to an end so you can benefit from a lower interest rate as generally standard variable rates tend to be higher than other types of mortgage deals.

 The advantage of standard variable rate is that it allows a borrower flexibility as you are not tied into a deal and usually allows for unlimited overpayments whereas when you are tied into a deal, there could be limits and charges are applied if you go over the limits.
 If you are part-way through a deal and you want to switch your mortgage product, there may be early exit fees involved.